 Outside of the city of Savannah sits the city’s powder magazine.
-The building resembles a small castle and is hidden among the trees and overgrowth.
-The structure was built in 1898, for the City of Savannah by then Mayor P.W.
+The building resembles a small castle, hidden among the trees and overgrowth.
+In 1898, the structure was built for the City of Savannah by then-Mayor P.W.
 Meldrim.
-The powder magazine was used as a place to store explosive powder, artillery ammunition, and eventually dynamite.
-This is the only municipal powder magazine still in existence in Georgia.
+The powder magazine stored explosive powder, artillery ammunition, and eventually dynamite.
+This magazine is the only municipal powder magazine still in existence in Georgia.

 While in operation, there was a caretaker’s cottage located about 150 feet from the magazine.
 The Keepers of the Magazine were jobs appointed by the Mayor for a term of three years.
-The main daytime Keeper was provided a residence and pay.
-The pay was first based off the amount of ammunition sold.
-However, once the industry began to decline, the pay was switched to a steady salary.
-There was also a paid secondary night Keeper, which was seen as a necessity due to the isolation of the area.
+The primary daytime Keeper had a residence and pay.
+At first, the Keeper’s pay was based on the amount of ammunition sold.
+However, once the industry began to decline, the compensation was switched to a regular salary.
+There was also a paid secondary night Keeper, which was a necessity due to the isolation of the area.

 The Savannah Powder Magazine was closed in 1963, due to the expense of operation with only one steady customer.
 The building has been abandoned ever since.
-Developers have wanted to demolish it, others talked about turning the building into a night club.
+Developers have wanted to demolish it.
+Others talked about turning the building into a night club.
 A homeless man once camped there because he said the natural setting was conducive for communicating with outer space.
 Recently, Tommy Holland has put proposals through the Metropolitan Planning Commission.
 Mr. Holland created the Powder Magazine Park Commission in efforts to restore the structure and turn the property into a park.
-Due to a lack of funding, no further changes have been made and the powder magazine remains abandoned.
+Due to a lack of funding, no further changes have been made.